 Now that we know how adaptogens work, another question must be faced: Do they work?

 Our answer to that is a resounding yes.
 To quote a 2010 study that the Swedish Herbal Institute Research and Development conducted: “Adaptogens have a significant, beneficial effect on stress-induced symptoms under fatigue.”
-For the researchers, “the most convincing evidences of the efficacy of adaptogens were found in studies related to its neuro-protective effects, effects on cognitive functions and mental performance in fatigue, and on its efficacy in asthenia and depression.
-The evidence points to adaptogens may be beneficial on neurodegenerative disorders.”
+For the researchers, “the most convincing evidence of the efficacy of adaptogens were found in studies related to its neuro-protective effects, effects on cognitive functions and mental performance in fatigue, and on its efficacy in asthenia and depression.
+The evidence points to adaptogens as being beneficial on neurodegenerative disorders.”

 The science speaks for itself—these things work.
 But we also want to tack on the caveat that adaptogens are not a substitute for medical care or time-tested stress management practices.
 Some adaptogens may help boost your memory and focus, but if you’re overworked, you’re getting two hours of sleep a night, you’re buried under credit card debt, and water cascades down the living room walls of your apartment whenever it rains, you’re probably still going to feel like you’re wandering around befogged in worry or fatigue.